tonethar/IGME-430-Fall-2020/weekly/week-12.md

 ### III.
 React Function components (with hooks)
 - docs on hooks are here:
+  - React hooks are newer, and allow you to add *state* to a FSC - so now we can just call them "Function Conponents*
   - https://reactjs.org/docs/hooks-intro.html
 - start code is the `create-react-app` script:
   - https://reactjs.org/docs/create-a-new-react-app.html#create-react-app